How to Bake With Frozen Puff Pastry

 4. Dock It

-If your recipe says to bake the pastry before adding fillings, you'll want to prick the surface lightly with a fork.
+If your recipe says to bake the pastry before adding fillings, you'll want to prick the surface all over with a fork.
 This technique is called docking, and it keeps the pastry from puffing up by releasing steam as it bakes.

 To create a raised pastry edge around your filling, use a ruler and a sharp knife to mark a 1-inch border around the inside of the pastry sheet.
 Be careful not to cut all the way through the sheet.
 Then dock everything but the border.
 When it bakes, the border will rise up higher than the docked portion of the pastry.